marcosfpr/marcosfpr.github.io/_posts/brief-introduction-to-information-retrieval/2021-27-03-brief-introduction-to-information-retrieval.md

 ## Indexing

 In general, information retrieval systems store their collection of documents on disk, in one central repository.
 The documents in this repository needs to be indexed in order to improve retrieval and ranking tasks.
 An index is an widely used idea for fast retrieval, corresponding to a collection of words (vocabulary) linked with pointers to related information, such as frequency os occurrences.
 One of the main data structures responsible for implement an index is the [Inverted File](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-39940-9_1136).
-I strongly recommend reading about how to build and maintain such indexes, especially for large-scale systems.
-Bellow, I'll put some references to guide you to study about it.
+I strongly recommend to read about how to build and maintain such indexes, especially for large-scale systems.
+In the References section I'll put some references to guide you to study about.

 In this article, I'll not deep into details about how to construct inverted indexes.
 Instead, we will use the [MatchUp Library](https://match-up-lib.readthedocs.io/en/latest/) to build the index for our toy example.

-To index the corpus, we need just a few lines of python code:
+To index the corpus, we just need a few lines of python code:

 ```python
 from matchup.structure.vocabulary import Vocabulary